Row-Column Mirror Symmetry for Colored Torus Knot Homology: Introduction

 Upon applying Hochschild cohomology and identifying $y$ variables associated to the same link component, what remains is a \textit{bona fide} chain complex.
 The (triply-graded) homology of this complex is again an invariant of the braid closure $\mathcal{L} = \hat{\beta}$, denoted $HHH^y(\mathcal{L})$.
 In the special case of the unknot, we obtain

 Notice that this expression is again symmetric under $Q \leftrightarrow T$.
-The factors of $(1 - Q)^{-1}$ and $(1 - T)^{-1}$ in this expression come from the free polynomial actions of $R[x_1]$ and $R[y_1]$, respectively; in this context, one can think of the conjectural mirror symmetry as arising from an automorphism on the categorical home of $y$-ified homology interchanging $\mathbb{X}$ and $\mathbb{Y}$.
+The factors of $(1 - Q)^{-1}$ and $(1 - T)^{-1}$ in this expression come from the free polynomial actions of $R[x_1]$ and $R[y_1]$, respectively; in this context, one can think of the conjectural mirror symmetry as arising from an automorphism on the triply-graded module $HHH^y(\mathcal{L})$ interchanging the actions of the alphabets $\mathbb{X}$ and $\mathbb{Y}$.
 Indeed, this vision has been realized in the uncolored setting by recent work of Gorsky-Hogancamp-Mellit and Oblomkov-Rozansky (\cite{GHM21}, \cite{OR17}, \cite{OR18}, \cite{OR19a}, \cite{OR19b}, \cite{OR20}).

 \begin{remark} Just as the reduced homology can be recovered from the unreduced homology by killing the polynomial action by $R_{\mathcal{L}}$, the usual, un $y$-ified homology can be recovered from the $y$-ified homology by killing the action of $R[\mathbb{Y}]$.
 More precisely, by the same arguments as above, $HHH^y(\mathbb{L})$ carries both an action of $R_{\mathcal{L}}$ and a polynomial action of one $y$ variable for each component of $\mathcal{L}$; we refer to this latter polynomial ring in $y$ variables as $R[\mathbb{Y}_{\mathcal{L}}]$.
 The $R_{\mathcal{L}}$-module obtained from this larger module structure by setting each $y$ variable to $0$ is exactly $HHH(\mathcal{L})$.